fmalina/revisions-blocl/help/housekeepers.md

 =======================
 If you’re renting several rooms in a property, then it may be a good idea to consider hiring a housekeeper.
 With multiple tenants in a house things could start getting a little untidy.
-Maybe the kitchen surface isn’t getting cleaned as good as it should, the oven’s dirty or house could do with a good clean, this is where housekeepers can work a treat and can also help to reduce wear and tear to your property.
+Maybe the kitchen surface isn't getting cleaned as good as it should, the oven’s dirty or house could do with a good clean, this is where housekeepers can work a treat and can also help to reduce wear and tear to your property.